The Sovereign #iwill Fund 1.0 Grants

 Clean our Patch delivered workshops in schools to upskill young people to then lead on developing litter picking initiatives across the city, with the aim for young people to learn how to plan and run events, work together as a team, interact with members of the public and instil a passion for caring about communities and the environment.

-Berkshire Youth’s Social Action project received £9,815.86.
+Berkshire Youth’s Social Action Project received £9,815.86.

 With three entry levels of the project, young people were able to decide what level of involvement suits them best and were supported to develop skills and competencies, as well as given opportunities to complete accredited training including Youth Achievement Awards and Level 1 Youth Leadership Qualifications.

-Koala Community Hub’s Neurodivergent Youth Social Action project received £9,752.32.
+Koala Community Hub’s Neurodivergent Youth Social Action Project received £9,752.32.

-Koala Community Hub used the grant to give 45 young people aged 10-20 empowering opportunities to lead, have a voice in their community and feel safe, by encouraging them into a variety of youth-led social action projects.
+Koala Community Hub used their grant to give 45 young people aged 10-20 empowering opportunities to lead, have a voice in their community and feel safe, by encouraging them into a variety of youth-led social action projects.

 Young people were able to have new experiences and challenge themselves by getting out of their comfort zone while increasing their confidence, skills and friendships.